tensorflow/tfjs-examples/lstm-text-generation/README.md

 generate random text based on the patterns in a training text corpus such as Nietzsche's writing and the source code of TensorFlow.js itself.

-The LSTM model operates on the character level.
+The LSTM model operates at the character level.
 It takes a tensor of shape `[numExamples, sampleLen, charSetSize]` as the input.
-The input is a one-hot encoding of a sequence of `sampleLen` characters.
+The input is a one-hot encoding of sequences of `sampleLen` characters.
 The characters belong to a set of `charSetSize` unique characters.
 With the input, the model outputs a tensor of shape `[numExamples, charSetSize]`, which represents the model's predicted probabilites of the character that follows the input sequence.